 - Not the fastest broadband around - Virgin Media and Hyperoptic have even faster options

-- No broadband-only packages - bundling with Sky Talk is required
+- No broadband-only packages - all broadband comes with Sky Talk

 - Sky doesn’t currently offer mobile deals, unlike its rivals BT and Virgin Media